akvamalin/M/Readme.md

 3. What are other services the virtual machine is allowed to call within the VPC (IAM policies and roles).

 Another crucial for `high-availability`concept is the availability zones.
 Those are also given to the autoscaling group so that the virtual machines that are spinned up are distributed accross availability zones depending on specified strategy.
 E.g. if the desired number of virtual machines is 2, 1 will be located in a private subnet 10.0.11.0/24 (availability zone a) and another one in a private subnet 10.0.22.0/24 (availability zone b) that have been created previously.

+In order to check that the subnets (private/public) and instances within those subnets behave as expected (connectivity, conneciton to the Internet), a so called "Bastion" instance has been added -> ssh to public then to private instance and check via ping.

 #### Terraform
 **/src/modules/cluster/autoscaling_group/main.tf**